alpianon/howdyadoc-reference-docs/README.md

 D) You can just do `make` (or `make models`) to compile all sources (**warning** it will overwrite the corresponding document models).

+### Note on pandoc reference documents

-[^pandoc]: Pandoc reference documents can be extracted with `pandoc -o reference.docx --print-default-data-file reference.docx` and `pandoc -o reference.odt --print-default-data-file reference.odt`
+Pandoc reference documents can be extracted with `pandoc -o reference.docx --print-default-data-file reference.docx` and `pandoc -o reference.odt --print-default-data-file reference.odt`